dave1010/ceo-bench/README.md

 ### Python Workflow

 The benchmark generation and grading scripts live in `./scripts`.
 They use the OpenAI API to create questions, produce model answers and grade them.
-Results are written to `./answers`, `./results` and aggregated into `./leaderboard`.
+Results are written to `./answers`, `./results` and aggregated into `./leaderboard` using `aggregate_results.py`.
+`generate_questions.py` can be run offline to create placeholder questions from `dev/topics.yaml`.

+### Progress

+- Prototype question generator outputs placeholder YAML files.
+- `aggregate_results.py` converts JSON results into a leaderboard CSV.
+- Integrating the LLM API for real question generation is still TODO.

 ## Repo Layout